 We certainly hadn’t been given any hint of it.
 And what Rowling did give us after the fall of the Ministry was an overblown cartoon version of ‘1984’ that was totally unbelievable, and was dependent upon the premise of a sheep-like populace which rolled over and accepted a Ministry policy flip-flop from; “Beware of You-Know-Who and the DEs!” to “Beware of the Muggle-borns who are stealing your magic!” in scarcely a month with not even a peep of protest, let alone any resistance.

 What we got was an incoherent twaddle of pre-adolescent ranting against any kind of established authority, and rude names directed at anyone his followers have been brought up to regard as inferiors.
-Indeed by the time we were privileged to be in attendance upon his “mustering of the troops” even as early as in GoF the rhetoric was so overdone and bombastic that it almost comes across as a deliberate mockery of his audience.
+Indeed by the time we were privileged to be in attendance upon his “mustering of the troops” even as early as in GoF his rhetoric was so overdone and bombastic that it almost comes across as a deliberate mockery of his audience.
 You could practically envision him posturing and strutting about with a wooden sword, wearing folded newspaper bicorn hat.

 • • • •